maryvilledev/lxb/README.md

 go build
 ```

-Currently you must run LXB on a host running LXD, because LXB looks for the local unix socket.
-In the future I'd like to add support for calling remote daemons, but for now it's set to look only for a local daemon (you can however work on a remote via the local daemon with the `--remote` flag)
+Currently you must run LXB on a host running LXD since LXB is hard coded to look for a local unix socket.
+In the future I'd like to add support for calling remote daemons.
+You can however _work_ on a remote via the local daemon with the `--remote` flag.

 ## usage
 ```bash